gbdsantos/next-saas-rbac/README.md

 - [x] It should be able to get organization members
 - [x] It should be able to update a member role
+- [x] It should be able to remove a member in organization

 ### Projects